Sohel-Sheikh-Dev/Sohel-Sheikh-Dev/README.md

 ### Hi there, I'm [Sohel Sheikh][website] 👋

-## I'm a Developer,Student and Co-Founder!!
+## I'm a Developer and an active learner!!

 - 🌱 I’m currently learning Android Development
 - 👯 I’m looking to collaborate with other Developers